-Visitors find the shorter and sometimes direct flights to the islands, which lie conveniently close to Florida, make it attractive as a short-term stopover and much quicker than flying an extra 1,000 miles more south to an island such as Aruba.
+Overnight visitors find the shorter and sometimes direct flights to the islands, which lie conveniently close to Florida, make it attractive as a short-term stopover.
+It is much quicker than flying an extra 1,000 miles more south to an island such as Aruba.

 Duty-free shopping includes Port Lucaya Marketplace on Grand Bahama Island and the Welcome Center at Festival Place on Nassau.
 Special events such as Junkanoo make the islands more festival oriented than most.